Blue Moon Meaning and Astonishing Spiritual Secrets in 2023

 Seasonal Blue Moon

-A seasonal Blue Moon occurs when there is an extra full Moon in a season, determined by the equinoxes and solstices.
-Anytime there are four full Moons in a season, the third is considered a Blue Moon.
+A Seasonal Blue Moon occurs when there is an extra full Moon in a season, determined by the equinoxes and solstices.
+Anytime there are four full Moons in a season, the third Full Moon is considered a Blue Moon.